 Or try some of the local places like cookiegazm and midnight cookies, Gigi’s cupcakes, Bearkery Bakery or Patticakes.

 Sick – When your student calls to tell you they are sick (I’m talking a cold, flu, not a “land you in the hospital” type of illness), let’s face it, it is tempting to want to head up to UF to take care of them (after a small lecture about burning the candle at both ends, aka not getting enough sleep, exercise, nutrition, etc.) But that is not realistic.
 If they do not already have over the counter medicine, sometimes they can drag themselves to the store or ask a roommate or friend to pick it up.
 If they were home, you probably would make them your homemade chicken soup.
 Since you cannot do that (although now I send my daughter back to school with frozen soup to keep in her freezer), we have the next best thing.
-Chabad Jewish Student & Community Center will make sure to have some ready for your student, regardless of their religious affiliation.
+Chabad Jewish Student & Community Center will make sure to have some ready for your students, regardless of their religious affiliation.
 They can send a friend to pick up the soup (and if you’re lucky, they may be able to find someone to bring it to your student).
 Other options include calling in soup or picking up from a local restaurant.
 I’ve been told that you can get a great Latin chicken soup at Mi Apa Latin Café.
 And if all else fails, many of the grocery stores now offer prepared soups including Publix, Lucky’s and Fresh Market.
 For other suggestions read When They are Sick.